 British High Commission (BHC) recruitment for Entry Clearance Assistant

 The British Government is an inclusive and diversity-friendly employer.
-We value difference, promote equality and challenge discrimination, enhancing our organizational capability.
+We value difference, promote equality and challenge discrimination, enhancing our organisational capability.
 We welcome and encourage applications from people of all backgrounds.
-We do not discriminate on the basis of disability, race, colour, ethnicity, gender, religion, sexual orientation, age, veteran status or other category protected by law.
+We do not discriminate on the basis of disability, race, colour, ethnicity, gender identity, religion, sexual orientation, age, veteran status or other category protected by law.
 We promote family-friendly flexible working opportunities, where operational and security needs allow.

 We are recruiting to fill the position below:

 Working hours per week: 37 hours

 Type of Post: British Deputy High Commission